lisandi/odoo/README.md

 Our goal is to create a non-branded and non-phoning back edition which is full compatible to odoo 9.0 as well as for odoo 8.0.
 Previous Versions will not be affected from this and will still contain a branding links and phoning back functionality.

+Please report to us if you can find more places which contain phoning back functionality of any kind or Odoo S.A. branding of any kind which gets displayed to users.
+Branding which only affects the code stays as is (i.e. copyright notcies) according to AGPL v.3 / LGPL v.3

 Odoo
 ----